How to Bring Romance Back Into Your Marriage

 Consider Therapy

-Some people associate couples counseling with divorce, as if it’s specifically geared toward failing marriages.
+Some people associate couples counseling with divorce as if it’s specifically geared toward failing marriages.
 However, this is far from the truth.
-Couples engage in marriage counseling to improve their communication or reignite their passion all the time.
+Couples engage in marriage counseling as well as intimacy therapy sessions to improve their communication or reignite their passion all the time.
 If you feel that an objective, professional third party can help, it’s wise to consider therapy before your relationship issues become severe.

 Summary